 The final will have twice the weight as the mid-term, and combined the exams will count towards one third of your grade in the course.

-Students will be assigned to expert panels to explore ‘hot’ current topics (e.g. the use of Marine Protected Areas as a fisheries management tool).
-Each student will take a specific role (e.g. the expert economist, the hydrologist, the ecologist) and research the assigned topic.
-The group, as a whole, will be provided with key documents to aid in their research and is responsible for providing the class an ‘executive’ summary of their key findings prior to giving an in-class presentation of the issue.
+In previous years, students have chosen topics and formed expert panels to explore ‘hot’ current topics (e.g. the use of Marine Protected Areas as a fisheries management tool).
+This year, we will explore various aspects in which the COVID-19 global pandemic is impacting global fisheries.
+I will work with groups to identify and shape appropriate topics for expert panels and will provide key documents to kick start their research.
+Groups are a joint-written ‘executive’ summary of their key findings prior to giving an in-class presentation of the issue.
 Based on the briefing and presentation, the class will then ask questions of the panel.
 How well do you know the issue?
 Be prepared for tough questions!
 The remaining third of your grade will be based on your participation and performance on the panel.
+Thus the score from the expert panel assignment will have two components that are based on the groups performance and one component that is from each individual student.

 Grade scale: 92-100 A; 90-92 Aâˆ’; 88-90 B+; 80-88 B; 78-80 Bâˆ’; 65-78 C; 50-65 D; below 50 F. If the class average falls below 75%, this scale will be adjusted accordingly.
 Point and percentage values for each of the three evaluation components (shown below in BOLD) are as follows: